jonathas/jonathas.github.io/_posts/2026-03-08-how-i-replaced-dropbox-camera-uploads-with-an-automated-photo-sync-pipeline.md

 ## What I wanted instead

-I did not want to replace Apple Photos.
-I already use it weekly to curate photos:

-- I remove what I do not want, like very similar photos
-- Keep selected photos in iCloud
-- Use albums to signal intent

 The idea was simple:

 > Apple Photos can handle syncing and curation, while automation handles exporting and filesystem organization.